Adaptive Game Pieces

 1. Cut an approximate 6-8” piece of painter’s tape depending on the game piece size, tape placement, and the size of the loop you are aiming for (picture 1 above).

-2. Fold the piece of tape lengthwise three times as seen in picture above (picture 2-3 above).
+2. Fold the piece of tape lengthwise three times as seen in pictures above (picture 1-3 above).

 3. Cut a short section of tape and place at one end of the long folded tape (picture 4 above).